Welcome to my HomePod Repair project! Here you will find a list of common issues, how to repair, or see repair estimates and mail yours in!

 There is nothing else like the HomePod (yet).
 I wanted more of them, but was afraid of the cost, and issues, so I got my hands on some broken units and dug into these issues, identifying the faults, and repairing them for myself until I built up the experience and confidence to offer repairs for others.

-Now, over 500 HomePods have been sent in from around the world and successfully repaired and counting!
+Now, almost 1,000 HomePods have been sent in from around the world for successful repairs!